sideshowcoder/talks/node-native-code-couchnode/README.md

 excellent facilities for extensions, not only via JavaScript but also integration of native C libraries.
-Couchbase makes a lot of use of this fact making the Couchbase node.js SDK (Couchnode) a wrapper around the C library providing a node.js like API, but leveraging the power of a native C library underneat.
+Couchbase makes a lot of use of this fact making the Couchbase node.js SDK [Couchnode](github.com/couchbase/couchnode) a wrapper around the C library providing a node.js like API, but leveraging the power of a native C library underneath.
 So how is this done?
-How does such a package look like?
-Let me show you how integration of C in node.js works and how to "read" a package like Couchnode.
+What does such a package look like, and how do you go about writing one?
+This talk walks through creating C extensions for node by example, with live coding goodness.

 ### Topics